Search by Keyword

 Before the silence of the 15th measure could be revealed, however, George Martin's eight-measure orchestral score unexpectedly pops in.
 Upon careful listening, it appears that this score is entirely in 4/4 time but the downbeat of the first measure is missing, this orchestral recording being edited onto the master tape on the second beat of the measure.
 This results in the first measure of this section being in 3/4 on the released recording while the rest of it is in 4/4.
 As these eight measures progress, however, the tempo slows and the volume decreases as a slow fade occurs, but it doesn't fade away into silence.
 On the last beat of the eighth measure, the strings all slide their notes menacingly downward as if they've all just nodded off to sleep at that precise time in the studio that day.
 There may have been some strange endings to Beatles songs up to this point, but with headphones on, this one surely lifted up the hairs on the back of listeners' necks.

 Once again, the claim that the “White Album” didn't see cooperation by all four Beatles playing as a band falls on deaf ears with this track.
 Everyone played a vital role, everyone being on top of their game as well.
 John's in front with convincing vocals that make you sure he's imparting some hidden wisdom (even though there isn't any), along with well performed acoustic guitar playing.
-Paul's rough sounding bass works well here, as do his piano and recorder performances.
+Paul's rough sounding bass works well here, as does his piano and recorder performances.
 George puts in a proficient job on electric guitar as does Ringo on drums and tambourine.
 And good thing George Martin came back from vacation in time to recognize where another tantalizing orchestral score was needed.

 American Releases